The Hideout (2007 film)

 The Hideout (Il nascondiglio) is a 2007 Italian-American mystery film written and directed by Pupi Avati.
 It marked the comeback of Avati to the thriller genre (a genre he had successfully explored decades before in films such as The House with Laughing Windows and Zeder) after a series of intimate dramas and nostalgic comedies.

-A more silent but very well made film from the Giallo Genre by Pupi Avati, that plays perfectly with the dark, gloomy atmosphere of an old, spooky house and its deadly secrets.
+A more silent film from the Giallo Genre by Pupi Avati, the film plays with the dark, gloomy atmosphere of an old, spooky house and its deadly secrets.

 The protagonist of the film spent 15 years of her life in a mental asylum, recovering from a nervous breakdown, after her husband committed suicide.
 With the intention to start a new life and to open a restaurant, she moves into an old, historical mansion.
-But she starts to feel she is not alone in this big, dark, building.. hearing frightening voices in the darkness and seeing things in the house, she starts to doubt her own mental sanity again, until she discovers a gruesome crime that happened 50 years back and its horrible secret.
+But she starts to feel she is not alone in this big, dark, building.
+Hearing frightening voices in the darkness and seeing things in the house, she starts to doubt her own mental sanity again, until she discovers a gruesome crime that happened 50 years ago and its horrible secret.